sftcd/openssl/esnistuff/README.md

 Most recent first...

+- ``SSL_ESNI_dec`` seems to be working, neat.
+Next up is to go back to processing the returned ESNI.

+- AEAD decryption success, next up to extract encservername

 - Got (re-)calculation of Z (DH shared) the same on my server, yay!
 Same for ESNIContent and hash thereof (with a bit of re-factoring of client side code to make tha easier).